Last updated on 2026-03-19

-Welcome to the Manufacturing Engineering Technician - Automation program at Mohawk College!
+Welcome to the Manufacturing Engineering Technician - Automation (Industrial Mechanic Millwright) program at Mohawk College!
 This program is designed to equip students with essential skills in the installation and maintenance of manufacturing technology.
-With a focus on hands-on learning, students will develop expertise in mechanical maintenance, machining, and fluid power.
+With a focus on mechanical maintenance, machining, and fluid power, students will gain a comprehensive understanding of automated systems.
 The program boasts the highest overall student satisfaction among similar programs in Ontario, ensuring a rewarding educational experience.
 Graduates will be well-prepared to enter the workforce with a diploma that opens doors to various career opportunities in the manufacturing sector.

-The Manufacturing Engineering Technician - Automation program is structured to provide a comprehensive education over a two-year period.
-Here are some key details about the program:
+The Manufacturing Engineering Technician - Automation program is structured to provide a robust educational experience over a two-year period.
+Here are the key details:

 - Program Length: 2 academic years (periods of 8 months)

-- Fast Track Option: Students can complete the non-co-op diploma in 16 months by attending four continuous semesters.
+- Fast Track Option: Students can complete the non-co-op program in 16 months by attending four continuous semesters starting in January.

 Featured Experiences

-The Manufacturing Engineering Technician - Automation program offers several unique features that enhance the learning experience:
+The Manufacturing Engineering Technician - Automation program offers a variety of unique experiences to enhance learning:

 Career Options